-This edition was published by Mira on October 18, 2011 in paperback and has 407 pages.
+This romantic suspense is a paperback edition that was published by Mira on October 18, 2011 and has 407 pages.

 First in the Killer suspense-romance series.
 This story is set in St. Louis, Missouri and the couple focus is on Dante and Anna.